iggallagher/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in Statistics at the School of Mathematics, University of Bristol supervised by [Prof. Patrick Rubin-Delanchy](https://people.maths.bris.ac.uk/~pr12244/).
+I am a Data Science Research Fellow at the [Heilbronn Institute for Mathematical Research](https://heilbronn.ac.uk) at the School of Mathematics, University of Bristol, having completed my PhD supervised by [Prof. Patrick Rubin-Delanchy](https://people.maths.bris.ac.uk/~pr12244/).

 My research interests include using graph embeddings to find interesting structure in real-world networks.